SaiD-MH/Expense-Tracker-API/README.md

 - **Filtering:** Filter expenses by date ranges (last X days, last X months, or custom date range).
 - **Generate Reports:** Generate CSV reports for expenses without any filters.
 - **MongoDB Storage:** All expenses are stored in a MongoDB database.
-- **Auto-increment Supporting**: Supported auto-increment feature to mongodb insertion using collection counter strategy
+- **Auto-increment Supporting:** Supported auto-increment feature to mongodb insertion using collection counter strategy
+- **Database Optimization:** Populate the database with +5M documents of expenses and +100K user and applied two compound indexes over the expense collection
 ## Tech Stack

 - **Backend Framework:** Spring Boot